 As many other talented realistic painter/comic artists Richard Corben uses models and photos to help to reach photorealism into his fantasy images (he paints picts with logical three dimentional inner world, a realism of their own).
 You can imagine the quantity of photos in his archieves.
 Sometimes he can pick up the very same individual photo for a reference.

-The Internet pict, “Orchidkiller”, has similar pose than in Playboy/Rowlf pict.
-It can be pure change or replica of one of the above.
+Right: The Internet pict, “Orchidkiller”, has similar pose than in Playboy/Rowlf pict.

 And Corben has done several B&W horror picts based on existing photos (mostly appeared in Photon; some of photos taken from Warren Presents [#09]: Dracula ’79, which can be the source for Corben as well).
 See examples.